Know Your Options for Retirement

 Does Rockwood accept Medicare and Medicaid?

-Both communities accept Medicare and Rockwood at Hawthorne is also Medicaid certified
+Both communities accept Medicare and Rockwood Hawthorne is also Medicaid certified.